openfoodfacts/openfoodfacts-infrastructure/docs/prod-architecture.md

 ## Servers

-Main web server is hostde on off1 and off2 at [Free Datacenter](./free-datacenter.md)
+Main web server is hosted on off1 and off2 at [Free Datacenter](./free-datacenter.md)

 Some other services are hosted on OVH servers